TamaraAtanasoska/dialogue-history/README.md

 #### W&B integration

 We have introduced [Weights & Biases](https://wandb.ai/site) as platform support to visualize and keep track of our experiments.
-You could take advantage of this integration by adding the option ```-exp-tracker``` to the training commands.
+You could take advantage of this integration by adding the option ```-exp_tracker wandb``` to the training commands.

 If you decide to use the option, Weights & Biases will ask you to log in so you can have access to the visualizations and the logging of the runs.
 You will be prompted to pick an option about how to use W&B, and logging in will subsequently require your W&B API key.
 It might be more practical for you to already finish this setup before starting the training runs with this option.
 You can read [here](https://docs.wandb.ai/ref/cli/wandb-login) how to do that from the command line.
 Creating an account before this step is necessary.